 The Kids’ Cancer Project

-Funds raised by Write a Book in a Day teams go toward childhood cancer research to improve treatments and find a cure.
+Funds raised by Write a Book in a Day go toward childhood cancer research to find better treatments and ultimately a cure.

 Learn about the research projects.